Missouri State Highway Patrol: Badge and rank structure

 The Missouri State Highway Patrol is one of only five State Patrol forces that do not wear a badge on their uniform shirts.
 The Missouri State Highway Patrol uses a paramilitary rank structure and has the following ranks:

 State Trooper (Recruit) is the initial rank of oncoming Missouri State Highway Patrol, held while undergoing training at the Missouri State Highway Patrol Law Enforcement Academy.

 Vehicles

 The MSHP utilizes a variety of vehicles, including but not limited to, the Dodge Charger, Ford Police Interceptor Utility (Explorer), Ford F-150 and 250 series, Chevrolet Tahoe PPV, and the Chevrolet Silverado 1500 and 2500 series.
 Both fully marked and semi-marked vehicles are used frequently.
 Colors include but not limited to: white, tan, blue, silver, black, gray, and maroon.

+Aircraft

+The MSHP uses Bell 206B helicopters.
+In October 15, 2010 a Bell 206B helicopter of the MSHP crashed when it ran out of fuel, resulting in 1 death.